cyclejs-community/component-combinators/README.md

 Two things can already be noted here : we haven't had to write **any** merging code by hand, and the structure of our application is more self-evident, i.e. simpler to read.

-Let's now see another example, which addresses a very fundamental need of web application.
+Let's now see another example, which addresses a very fundamental need of web applications.

 ## Nested routing
 The following implementation corresponds to :